 Pertunia Lehoka is a wife and mother of two, based in Pretoria, South Africa.
-She is a Speaker, a Relationship Coach & a Businesswoman.
+She is an Author, a Speaker and a Relationship Coach

 We are all prone to falling